amitsaha/amitsaha.github.io/content/docker-user-namespacing-remap-system-user.md

 executing the docker client command.
 If an image you are pulling has files with user ID `1000`, and if your `subuid` file entry doesn't have space for `1000` users, it is going to fail.
 The solution is to have a decent enough range of users in your `subuid` entry.

+## Problem with the above

+Since we have manually set the sub ordinate user IDs to start at the same ID (say, A) as the user ID, a sub-ordinate user ID B inside the container, such that B=A+N, may map to an existing user ID, C on the host and hence any changes to the volume mounted directory by a user B, will be mapped back on the host as being modified by user C.

 ## Learn more